Louis-Tian/dand_p7/final_project.md

 | Retention | 0.0549 | No |
 | Net conversion | 0.0156 | Yes |

-The analytical estimate tends to be near the empirically estimates when the unit of diversion is the same as the unit of analysis (number of unique cookies).
+The analytical estimate tends to be comparable to the empirically estimates when the unit of diversion and the unit of analysis are the same.

 Hence, I expect the estimate for gross conversion and net Conversion to be comparable to empirical estimate.
-And the empirical and analytical estimate for Retention is not likely to be comparable, because the unit of analysis ( number of unique user id) is different to the unit of diversion.
+Similarly, the empirical and analytical estimate for retention are not likely to be comparable, because the unit of analysis ( number of unique user id) is different to the unit of diversion.

 ### Sizing
 #### Number of Samples vs. Power